List of Prince George's County Public Schools middle schools: Hyattsville Middle School

-In 2021, work began on replacing Hyattsville Middle Schools building under a new public–private partnership (P3) capital improvement program.
-The new building is slated for completion by the start of the 2023–24 school year.
-During the construction process, HMS students are being relocated to the campuses of Thomas S. Stone Elementary School in Mount Rainier, Robert Goddard Montessori School in Seabrook, and (for school year 2021–22 while additional swing space was constructed in Seabrook) the former Meadowbrook Elementary School in Bowie.
+In August 2023, a new Hyattsville Middle School building opened.
+Work to replace the old building had begun in 2001 under a new public–private partnership (P3) capital improvement program.
+During the construction process, HMS students were relocated to the campuses of Thomas S. Stone Elementary School in Mount Rainier, Robert Goddard Montessori School in Seabrook, and (for school year 2021–22 while additional swing space was constructed in Seabrook) the former Meadowbrook Elementary School in Bowie.

 Hyattsville Elementary School, Mount Rainier Elementary School, Thomas S. Stone Elementary School, Riverdale Elementary School, and University Park Elementary School are all feeder schools into Hyattsville Middle School.
 All non-magnet students at Hyattsville Middle School, living within the city of Hyattsville's boundaries or University Park, go on to attend Northwestern High School in Hyattsville, while the other non-magnet students living in North Brentwood, Brentwood, Mount Rainier, Cottage City, Colmar Manor, Edmonston, Rogers Heights, and Bladensburg, attend Bladensburg High School in Bladensburg.
 On the other hand, non-magnet students who attended Hyattsville Middle School who actually live in the very small portion of College Park served by Hyattsville Middle School, attend Eleanor Roosevelt High School in Greenbelt.
 CPA magnet students can audition to attend the Jim Henson Academy of Arts, Media and Communications at Northwestern High School or the Center for the Visual and Performing Arts at Suitland High School, depending upon home address.